1jour1vin

 James Suckling

-Aromas of blackberries, blueberries, plums, espresso, orange chocolate and damp earth.
+Aromas of blackberries, blueberries, plums, espresso, orange chocolate, and damp earth.
 Medium-bodied with fine tannins.
-Rich and creamy, with generous notes of ripe berries and chocolate.
-Notes of walnut and earth on the finish.
-Drink from 2024.
+Rich and creamy with generous notes of ripe berries and chocolate.
+Notes of nuts and earth on the finish.
+Drink from 2024 onwards.

 Le Figaro vins

-Its rich, expressive nose is seductive, with notes of mocha, toast and black fruit.
-The palate is full-bodied, with a dense, grainy texture.
-The wine is rather massive at this stage, blossoming on fresh, acid notes.
+Its rich and expressive nose is seductive with notes of mocha, toast, and black fruits.
+The palate is full-bodied, with a dense and grainy texture.
+The wine, which is rather massive at this stage, blossoms with fresh and tangy notes.

 Yves Beck